Kickapoo Valley Forest School

 Fall Image

-The Kickapoo Valley Forest School (KVFS) will strive to create a child-centered, safe, inclusive, and sensory-rich environment in which children will learn and grow through play and exploration in the beautiful natural environment of the Kickapoo Valley Reserve (KVR).
+The Kickapoo Valley Forest School (KVFS) stives to create a child-centered, safe, inclusive, and sensory-rich environment in which children will learn and grow through play and exploration in the beautiful natural wild spaces that are abundant in the Kickapoo Valley.

 To this end our curriculum is designed to meet the mental, physical, intellectual, social, and emotional needs of the young child.
 We also recognize that children are individuals whose interests, capacities and gifts demand that our teaching style and environment be accessible from many different points and levels of ability.
 Additionally, as humans we thrive in environments full of love, inspiration, wonder, connection and beauty.

-The richly diverse environment of KVR is the perfect setting for our warm, loving community to grow in healthy connection to each other, in loving connection to the land, and with all the living beings of the Kickapoo Valley.
+The richly diverse environments of our local area is the perfect setting for our warm, loving community to grow in healthy connection to each other, in loving connection to the land, and with all the living beings of the Kickapoo Valley.

 orange logo